UN-FAO/fast-assets/README.md

 ### getLocation()

-Returns the latitude and longitude reported by the browser's navigator Web API.
+Returns the latitude and longitude reported by the browser's navigator Geolocation Web API.

 ```js
 getLocation().then(function(pos) {